 Outside of programs like archery, BB Guns, and horseback riding, camp life is something truly special.
-There is no better way to spend your summer than at camp surrounded by your best friends!
+There is no better way to spend your summer than at camp surrounded by your new family.

-We have quite a few positions available for our 2021 summer camp season!
-If you have any questions or would like to find out more, please email RCScoutCamp@gmail.com.
+We have a few positions available for our 2021 summer camp season!
+If you have any questions or would like to find out more.

 - Staff – 16-17 years old